ghumman/friends/README.md

   http://localhost:8080/messages-user-and-friend
 ```

-## Contribution
+## Contribution - PRs welcome
-PRs are welcomed to customize and refactor current code or adding new language/frameworks.
+Feel free to customize and refactor current code or add new languages/frameworks.